PriceJon/GFF_Intersector/README.md

 # GFF_Intersector
-A program witten in R that is capable of intersecting a .GFF file with a chosen flanking region and large files containg genomic co-ordinates from multiple experiments and visualising the intersections genome wide as well as producing individual region plots and quantification of the intersections.
+An R program capable of intersecting a .GFF file with a chosen flanking region and large files containg genomic co-ordinates from multiple experiments and visualising the intersections genome wide as well as producing individual region plots and quantification of the intersections.

 # Prerequsites